 9. The Impeller Future

-Alan Watkins is the CEO and Founder of Complete – a consultancy that specialises in developing enlightened leadership through individual and team development.
+Alan Watkins is the Chief Executive Officer (CEO) and Founder of Complete – a consultancy that specialises in developing enlightened leadership through individual and team development.
 Alan is unusual in that he advises completely different businesses in totally different market sectors, in different geographies and works with many different types of businesses from innovative tech start-ups to FTSE 10 giants.
-He is the authors of several successful books, including HR (R)Evolution: Change the Workplace, Change the World co-authored with Nick Dalton and 4D Leadership.
+He is the author of several successful books, including HR (R)Evolution: Change the Workplace, Change the World co-authored with Nick Dalton.

-Simon May is Managing Director and co-founder of Impeller Ventures which was set up to pioneer this type of novel approach to innovation.
+Simon May is Managing Director and Co-Founder of Impeller Ventures which was set up to pioneer this type of novel approach to innovation.
 Impeller Ventures is also dedicated to tackling the huge waste that poor approaches to innovation create.
-With over 25 years of experience at the intersection of design, technology and business, Simon has developed brands, products, services, processes and business models for a range of organisations from start-ups, technology transfer and SME’s to corporates and multinationals across a range of geographies and sectors.
+With over 30 years of experience at the intersection of design, technology and business, Simon has developed brands, products, services, processes and business models for a range of organisations from start-ups, technology transfers and small and medium enterprises (SMEs) to corporates and multinationals across a range of geographies and sectors.

 "Sadly, innovation still mainly consists of misused and misunderstood buzzwords, well-intentioned yet fruitless initiatives and snake-oil pedlars promising the panacea for all innovation ills.
 'Innovation Sucks' shines a uniquely bright light into the four corners of innovation rethinking, innovation itself and providing novel frameworks that systematise successful commercialisation.
 A must-read for those bored with the hype who believe we need to revolutionise innovation." – Jordan Schlipf, Founder, Rainmaker